JasonDahl/de_zoomcamp_hw/dehw_01_docker_sql/README.md

 # Module 1: Docker, SQL, and Terraform

 This project demonstrates hands-on experience with Docker, SQL, and Terraform, emphasizing practical skills in data handling, exploration, and infrastructure setup.
-It combines both local and cloud-based technologies
+It combines both local and cloud-based technologies.

 Requirements:
 - Docker